MrEbrahimXD/development/Development.md

 /* Progress till 2022/5/26 */ All basic CSS has been finished */
 .style , .yea{
   text-align: center; /* to align the text to the center , or the left , or the right*/
+  text-align: jusitfy; /* to make the text look like a magazine */
+  text-decoration: none; /* to remove the decoration of the anchor link and text */
   background-color: rgb(0-255,0-255,0-255); /* to set a background color */
   background-image: url(https://google.com/); /* to set a background-img */
   opacity: 0-1; /* the transparent from 0 to 1 */